 Observer Notes: When one outdoor play and learning environment is used by a mixed age group of children, use the age of the oldest child to determine the minimum number of settings required.
-Activity settings are permanent or semi-permanent and not easily moved.
 If an activity setting is under construction, is obstructed, or not ready for safe use, the setting may not be counted.
 Once an activity setting has been identified, it may only be counted once, even if there are two areas with the same setting.
 For example, if there are two playhouses in different areas, the playhouses may only be counted as one activity setting.
 Fall zone cushioning material, such as sand, is a type of surfacing, not a setting.
-However, types of surfacing including concrete, dirt, grass, mulch, living groundcovers, pour in place, sand, smooth rocks, stepping stones, or wood may help define activity settings.
-Additionally, to help define activity settings, types of physical boundaries include interior fence, landscape timbers, logs, low wall, plant protection rails, rubberized border, shrubs, smooth rocks, tire planters, tree stumps, vegetation, or wood.
+However, types of surfacing including concrete, dirt, grass, mulch, living groundcovers, pour in place, sand, smooth rocks, stepping stones, or wood may help define and separate activity settings.
+Additionally, to help define activity settings, types of physical boundaries include interior fence, landscape timbers, logs, low wall, plant protection rails, rubberized border, shrubs, smooth rocks, tire planters, tree stumps, vegetation, or wood (e.g., a playhouse sitting on grass bordered by flower beds with plant protection rails).
 A pathway must be looping to count as a setting.
-A walkway along the side of a building does not count as a pathway but may help define another activity setting.
+A walkway along the side of a building does not count as a pathway but may help define another activity settings.